 Offences Risk Prevention Plan

-For the first time in Portugal, both public and private entities with more than 50 employees were required to adopt compliance programmes, which, among other instruments provided for, include the obligation to establish a Corruption and Related Offences Risk Prevention Plan (CRORPP).
+For the first time in Portugal, both public and private entities with more than 50 employees were required to adopt compliance programmes, which, among other instruments, include the obligation to establish a Corruption and Related Offences Risk Prevention Plan (CRORPP).